 The migrants crisis

 On the first weekend of September 2015, Angela Merkel decided to let the refugees and asylum seekers who were stuck in Budapest enter Germany.
-Her aim was to prevent a humanitarian crisis that was looming due to the influx of migrants.
+Her aim was to prevent a humanitarian crisis that was looming.

 Did Angela Merkel have a choice?